kostubhagarwal/StructuralGeo/readme.md

 | `tests/`           | Contains some basic tests for the package, mostly human inspected  |
 | `src/geogen/`      | Contains the main package source code                              |

-### GUI Operation
-Launch the gui by running the main.py.
-By default it opens a file tree viewer in the present working directory.
-Use the menu to select a database of .pkl models: `File->Select Models Folder`.

-The file tree will only show .pkl files and directories.
-Select a .pkl file to load it into the plotter window.
-Use the dropdown menu at the bottom to change between plotting modes.

-In n-slice mode, select the number of slices and hit enter.
-Choose the slicing axis.
-Slices can be saved to a directory as both npy arrays and png files.

 ### Project Source

 #### `dataset`